yidas/python-worker-dispatcher/README.md

     - metadata *(can be set within each task function)*

 - #### get_result_info()
-    Get a dict with the whole spending time and started/ended timestamps after completing `start()`
+    Retrieves a dictionary containing the execution metrics of the dispatcher itself after `start()` has completed.

+    *(Note: These timestamps represent the dispatcher's lifecycles, not the min/max timestamps aggregated from all individual tasks.)*

+    ```python
+    {'started_at': 1782288809.0990121, 'ended_at': 1782288813.567204, 'duration': 4.468191862106323}
+    ```

 - #### get_tps()
-    Get TPS report in dict type after completing `start()` or by passing a list data.
+    Generates a TPS (Transactions Per Second) report as a dictionary, either after `start()` has completed or by giving a custom log list.
     ```python
     def get_tps(logs: dict=None, display_intervals: bool=False, interval: float=0, reverse_interval: bool=False, use_processing: bool=False, verbose: bool=False, debug: bool=False,) -> dict:
     ```
-    The log dict matches the format of the [get_logs()](#get_logs) and refers to it by default.
-    Each task within a log will be validated for success according to the [callback_function()](#task.result_callback) result rule.
+    The `logs` dictionary must match the structure returned by [get_logs()](#get_logs) and defaults to the internal logs if not provided.
+Each task entry within the log is evaluated for success based on the [callback_function()](#task.result_callback) rule.

-    > Enabling `use_processing` can speed up the peak-finding process, particularly for large tasks with long durations.
+    > **Performance Tip:** Enabling `use_processing` utilizes multiprocessing to significantly accelerate the peak-TPS calculation, especially when dealing with large volumes of logs or long-duration tasks.

     Example output with `debug` mode and `use_processing` enabled:
     ```bash